CustomTypeOne/LoopPatches/README.md

 * Double click on LoopWorkspace to open the LoopWorkspace folder
 * Double click on Loop to open the Loop folder
+    * Do not double click on the next Loop Folder
+    * You want to be in LoopWorkspace/Loop NOT LoopWorkspace/Loop/Loop
 * Locate the Settings.bundle file - you will use that next

 Return to Xcode, which was used to build the fresh Loop-dev download to a simulator.